haniae/Team2-CBA-Project/README.md

 - 📚 **Practitioner-Ready Documentation** - Deliver deployment runbooks and testing strategies so stakeholders can re-create the practicum outcomes after the semester concludes

 ## 💼 User Story and Pain Points

-> **Real-World Scenario:** Picture a Monday 8 a.m. stand-up in GW's practicum lab.
-Hania, acting as the analytics lead at a mid-sized asset manager, receives an urgent request from Van Nhi, who plays the portfolio strategist responsible for deciding which industrial names to overweight this quarter.
-Malcolm, the risk officer, wants to confirm that every metric driving the recommendation can be traced back to a filing or price feed, while Devarsh, modeling the compliance analyst, needs evidence that no unvetted prompt will expose sensitive data.
-Before BenchmarkOS, the team burned hours stitching CSVs from EDGAR, refreshing brittle spreadsheets, and copy-pasting numbers into chat threads-introducing latency, version drift, and audit nightmares.
-With the chatbot, they ask "Compare RTX and LMT revenue trajectories post-2022" and receive deterministic KPIs, lineage breadcrumbs, and warnings when data freshness slips.
-The story mirrors the real stakeholders we observed during practicum interviews: analysts juggling multiple tickers, risk partners demanding reproducibility, and compliance leaders seeking transparent guardrails.
-BenchmarkOS exists to calm that Monday chaos by fusing reliable data pipelines with an explainable conversational layer.

 | Main group | Sub-group | Role / examples | Goals when using chatbot | Current pain points | Key needs from chatbot |
 |------------|-----------|----------------|-------------------------|-------------------|----------------------|